The vine and the branches

 Remain in Jesus

-Jesus wouldn't tell us to remain in him if it was impossible for us to do anything else.
-The literal translation of the first part of the verse is: 'Remain in me, and I in you.'
-Jesus is describing a reciprocal relationship: if we remain in him, he will remain in us.
+Jesus wouldn't tell us to remain in him if it was impossible for us not to remain in him.
+He is describing a reciprocal relationship: if we remain in him, he will remain in us.

-The extent to which we experience God in our lives depends largely upon the closeness of our walk with him.
+The extent to which we experience God in our lives depends largely upon how closely we walk with him.
 We are told to come near to him and he will come near to us (Jam 4:8).
 What we do towards God, in that respect, he does towards us.

-But the converse must also be true: if we move away from God, he moves away from us.
+But the converse is also true: if we move away from God, he will move away from us.
 That is what happens to backsliders.
-As they move away from God, he moves away from them, and his presence and influence in their lives diminishes.
+As they move away from God, he moves away from them, and his presence and influence in their lives decreases.
 Is there a remedy for that?
-Yes there is.
+Yes, there is.
 They should return to him, and he will return to them (Zec 1:3).

-I used to believe that God would never take his Spirit from a believer no matter how they lived, but now I question that belief.
-After David had committed adultery with Bathsheba and murdered her husband, he prayed:
+Some Christians believe that God will never take his Spirit from them no matter what they do; that their salvation is eternally secure.
+But after David had committed adultery with Bathsheba and murdered her husband, he prayed:

 'Do not cast me from your presence or take your Holy Spirit from me.'
 (Psa 51:11)

-Psa 51 is the most detailed account of repentance in the Bible.
-I don't think David would have made that plea if it could never happen.
 Jesus said that from everyone who has been given much, much will be demanded (Luk 12:48).
-David had walked closely with God for many years, and better behaviour was expected from him because of that.
+David had walked closely with God for many years; better behaviour was expected from him because of that.

-In the New Testament our bodies (as well as churches) are the temples (sanctuaries) that his glory (presence, Spirit) dwells in (1Co 6:19; 3:16).
+In the New Testament our bodies, as well as churches, are the temples (sanctuaries) in which his glory (presence, Spirit) dwells (1Co 6:19; 3:16).
 Has God's attitude to sin changed since the Old Testament?
 Is he more tolerant of it now?
 No, not at all.
-1Co 10:1–12 uses examples from Israel's history to warn us not to sin.
+1Co 10:112 uses examples from Israel's history to warn us not to sin.
 We must be careful how we live.

 'No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.' (v4b)